Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 Did You Know?
 The Gilmore Girls are known for their love of all things coffee; surprisingly, Alexis Bledel (Rory) hates the beverage and instead of drinking coffee, she was actually drinking Coca-Cola.

 Season 4: The Bob & Lob

 Season 4 brought big changes for our favorite mother/daughter duo, the biggest of which being Rory attending her first year at Yale.
 For the huge milestone, she decided to switch up her hair completely and chopped off her tresses into an adorable bob.
-Initially the cut was chin length, giving her a fresh and relaxed vibe.
-After he break-up with Jess, it made sense for her to want a completely different look.
+Initially, the cut was chin-length, giving her a fresh and relaxed vibe.
+After the breakup with Jess, it made sense for her to want a completely different look.
 Throughout the season, the bob turned into a lob that just brushed her shoulders.
-She would often keep it straight and simple, but would switch things up with curling her shorter 'do and adding volume.
+She would often keep it straight and simple, but would switch things up by curling her shorter 'do and adding volume.

 Season 5: Short, Curly & Voluminous

 By the fifth season, Rory was truly coming into her own with her fashion and style.
 Her clothing choices were becoming more intricate and chic, wearing a wide array of elegant dresses, cardigans, blouses and coats.
 For a good portion of the season, Rory kept her shoulder-length hair in voluminous curls.
 She often wore it pinned on the sides, highlighting the body and luscious, loose waves.
 Rory was maturing both in her personal life and academically; she was beginning a relationship with Logan Huntzberger, who came from an esteemed family and she was coming into her own at Yale.
 Her classy and demure style was a reflection of that fact.